 Colorized by Jordan J. Lloyd (photojacker on Reddit) | Photo Chopshop on Facebook

 Visit 20 Historic Black and White Photos Colorized @Twisted Sifter.

 Whether the amateur or seasoned photographer, each will capture images on the wings of a free spirit of adventure.
 New designs will emerge exposing greater detail and surprising us beyond our present imagination.

-Perhaps the unexplained will be explained. . .
+Perhaps one day the unexplained will be explained. . .

 What is your opinion of the B&W photography?
 Do you think B&Ws best depict historical events?